 Pam LaValliere, Director of Human Resources, is the College's Title IX Coordinator.
 The Title IX Coordinator serves as the campus’ primary point of contact for those seeking information or wanting to report sexual harassment/sexual misconduct.
 The Title IX Coordinator is available to meet with those who believe they have been victimized.
 The Title IX Coordinator can also provide information as well as refer to sources of support.

-You can reach the Title IX Coordinator during business hours at 608-663-4304or at email@example.com.
+You can reach the Title IX Coordinator during business hours at 608-663-4304 or at firstname.lastname@example.org.

 What is Title IX?